Multi-family Zoning: Achieving Intended Densities

 Can we start putting in sewer in areas that are not only septic, but are also zoned higher density to allow owners who are willing provide more housing and density?
 These areas like baker creek put out so much ecoli that they end up polluting Squalicum creek as well.

-DJ asked over 3 years ago
+DJ asked about 4 years ago

 Thank you for your comments and questions!
 The city generally does not install sewer infrastructure prior to development, which means that a developer would pay for and install this infrastructure as part of a development proposal.
 If you have additional questions regarding sewer service for a particular area of the city, please contact the public works department at 360-778-7900.
 If you would also like additional information on what the city is doing to protect our waterways, please contact the natural resources division at 360-778-7968.